italia/spid-cie-oidc-java/examples/relying-party-spring-boot/README.md

 Do the on-boarding process
 - generate the relying party jwks
   - go [here](http://127.0.0.1:8080/) to auto-generate it
-  - jwks are exposed on the page and inside application log
+  - federation jwks and core jwks are exposed on the page and inside application log
-  - create the file `${user.home}/oidc-rp-jwk.json` with the jwks
+  - create the file `${user.home}/oidc-rp-jwk.json` with the federation jwks
+  - create the file `${user.home}/oidc-rp-core-jwk.json` with the core jwks
-  - use "reload" link to proceed with next step
+  - - use "reload" link to proceed with next step
 - show on-boarding datas
   - go [here](http://127.0.0.1:8080/) to see it
 - register the relying party [here](http://127.0.0.1:8000/admin/spid_cie_oidc_authority/federationdescendant/add)